The Action Design

 Almost eight months later came the new EP, with a new added cover and insert art.
 Along with the change in visual appearance, the EP contained two new songs written with new drummer Jake Krohn and added guitar work by Jaycen McKissick to the previously recorded songs.

 Drums on tracks 1, 3, 4, 6 by Brett Friesen.

 After the September 11, 2007 release of "Into a Sound", the band embarked on their first full coast to coast US tour; booked completely on their own without an agent.
 After the tour came to an end in December 2007, the band returned to San Francisco where they began making plans for 2008; which include a new release, extensive touring and a new video for the song "Connect/Disconnect", directed by music video director Djay Brawner.

-A new album, Never Say, was released on September 23, 2008.
+Their first album Never Say was released in 2008.

 The Action Design's first vinyl release, Desperation, was officially released July 14, 2010.
 They first started selling it at their summer tour shows and then online at the official store.
 Its track list consists of the title track, the long-awaited "Desperation", along with the b-side "Still Standing."
 Only 500 copies were pressed, 350 copies were taken on tour for the merchandise table and the 150 left were put up on the official store.
 Each copy came with its own download card, so you could have digital copies as well.
 Each vinyl was completely hand-decorated and hand-numbered by the band.
 The covers are screen printed, spray painted, stickered and markered.
 Each 100 copies of the vinyl were written with a different color so you could collect all 5.